We Interrupt This Program: Marketing

 After the episode began streaming, Marvel released a poster featuring the characters and events depicted in "We Interrupt This Program".
 Bleeding Cool's Ray Flook felt the poster design was showing "the walls between realities... falling apart faster than Wanda can fix them".
 Adam Barnhardt at ComicBook.com felt the flower pattern wallpaper in the center of the poster between Vision and Agnes looked like "an evil distorted face", and speculated that this could be a tease for Mephisto given the design had the character's "classic hair and cowl".
 Barnhardt also noted how the wallpaper had been used on past posters for the series, yet this arrangement of the flowers had not been seen before.
 Math Erao of Comic Book Resources highlighted the obscured character between Agnes and Jimmy Woo who was likely Agent Franklin, questioning why that character would be so obscured when the other S.W.O.R.D. agents in the background were more defined.
 Also after the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including t-shirts, accessories, houseware, and jewelry, focusing on S.W.O.R.D. and Monica Rambeau.
 In March 2021, Marvel partnered with chef Justin Warner to release a recipe for Lewis's All-Nighter Noodle Cup based on the cup of noodles Lewis eats in the episode.

+Release

+"We Interrupt This Program" was released on the streaming service Disney+ on January 29, 2021.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.